One of Portland's nicknames is the City of Roses, and this town has long been…

 Eventually, the Parade arrived.
 The crowds were not horrible – at least not where we were – and were probably only four people deep at most.
 So, everyone got a great view.
-The parade itself is largely a mixture of floats of various sizes – some of which were gorgeously decorated with brightly colored floral displays – depicting aspects of nature and high school marching bands.
-There were of course a number of more unusual vehicles, animals and peoples marching.
+The parade itself is largely a mixture of floats of various sizes, some of which were gorgeously decorated with brightly coloured floral displays – depicting aspects of nature and high school marching bands.
+There were, of course, a number of more unusual vehicles, animals and peoples marching.

 After watching the Parade pass for about an hour we decided to head out for a bite to eat and ride out to the Rose Test Garden in the City’s Washington Park.
 It had been a long day already.